01 of 08

 Traveling alone?
 Expect to pay a single supplement that will add as much as 50 percent to the cost of your trip.
 While this is an industry standard, it can vary by line, and some offer incentives for solo travelers.

-River cruise cabins are rather small, but there are few if any interior cabins.
+River cruise cabins are rather small, but interior cabins are rare.
 The views are nice, and rooms with a balcony often are smaller and come at a higher rate.
 Twin beds are common.

 River cruise lines will make your flight arrangements at an added cost.
 Some will offer free airfare incentives at slower times of the year.
 Those deals tend to sell out quickly.